 College Operations Safety Measures

 The college is following CDC guidance on the disinfection of public spaces.
-To limit transmission of the virus from surfaces, Reed has increased cleaning and disinfecting cycles for restrooms, shared spaces, and high-touch surfaces.
-The classroom cleaning schedule is based on the academic schedule.
+Reed will continue increased cleaning and disinfecting cycles for restrooms, shared spaces, and high-touch surfaces.

 Air Quality and Mechanical Management

 Reed is optimizing each building's outside air and exhaust systems to ensure the highest possible air quality.
 Some buildings have no mechanical ventilation capabilities and will require manual operations of operable windows for increased ventilation.
 In all cases, Reed is instructing community members to open windows wherever possible to reduce recirculation of air and transmission of airborne pathogens.

 Programmable building controls are being optimized to increase run times and nighttime flush capabilities to flush buildings effectively while they are unoccupied.

 Reed is increasing filter replacement frequency to a three-month cycle and using MERV-13 filter media along with ASHRAE standards for air handler filtration.